Gangadevipalli

-Gangadevi or Gangadevipally, is a village in Geesugonda mandal of Warangal district in the Indian state of Telangana.
+Gangadevipalli or Gangadevipally, is a village in Geesugonda mandal of Warangal district in the Indian state of Telangana.
 It is situated about 12 km away from the district headquarters of Warangal and has a population of 1277.

 The village has earned itself a reputation as a model village of the country.

 Governance

 The village is governed by the village Panchayat.

 Gangadevipalli was once under the jurisdiction of the village panchayat of Machapur.
 In September, 1994, it earned the status of a special village panchayat.
 In the first two Panchayat elections of 1995 and 2001, all the elected representatives were women.
 In 2006, Mr. Kiruthik Pranav was elected as the Sarpanch.
 The current Sarpanch is again a woman named Ms. Intla Santhi.

 Since its recognition as a special Panchayat, the villagers have been working hard to make it a model village.
 It was as a result of this effort that in 2007, this village received the Nirmal Gram Puraskar.
 This village has the distinction of having an all-women membership in the Gram Panchayat including the Sarpanch in the 1995 and 2001 elections.
 In the recent times, this village has earned itself a reputation not only at the state level but also at the national level as a result of the visits by several prominent personalities from various political parties.